tcbentayan2030-ui/Emergency-Preparedness/README.md

       input choice8

       if choice8 == 1 then
-        display "Typhoon lasts 2 more days.
-You had supplies.
+        display "According to the news reposter, the typhoon will last for two days." display "Thankfully, you packed food and water.
 You survived!" end if

       if choice8 == 2 then